Protect Your Smile and Brush Your Teeth Before Bed

 In the short term, you can expect bad breath from the bacteria growth.
 That fuzzy feeling on your teeth is the first sign.
 Brush your teeth as soon as you can, and use a mouth wash and floss immediately.
 Taking care of your teeth requires 10-minutes, two-three times per day, and worth it.
 You don’t want to suffer from tooth decay, nor do you want bad breath.
-Protect your smile.
+Learn about the importance of gum health.
+Protect your smile!

 Learn About Plaque Build-Up

 It takes at least 24-hours for plaque to build-up.
 Plaque is the soft, sticky film that forms on your teeth.
 Plaque contains millions of bacteria and can cause tooth decay and gum disease.
 Removing plaque requires brushing and flossing and scheduling your annual dental cleanings.
 And you want to avoid cavities!